16TH LDS FILM FESTIVAL 2017

 The LDS Film Festival has grown tremendously over the last few years.
 What began as a short film festival, is now a major event that showcases an impressive array of feature films, special screenings and short films.
-Over the last five years, attendance has been constantly increasing, now averaging 5000-7000 visitors.
+Over the last ten years, attendance has been constantly increasing, now averaging 5000-7000 visitors.
 Since its inception, the LDS Film Festival has premiered dozens of theatrical releases and screened hundreds of films.
 Regional, national, and international media have all reported from and about the festival, including The Associated Press, The Washington Post, and Premiere Magazine.

 The LDS Film Festival also offers a unique atmosphere with dozens of filmmakers attending the festival and mingling with each other and the audience.
 Experienced filmmakers share their knowledge with younger filmmakers in informative presentations, and almost every screening at the festival is followed by a Q&A session with the filmmakers.
 Additionally, the festival draws industry professionals, distributors, and broadcast media looking for content.

 The LDS Film Festival encourages a practical approach to filmmaking.
 One of the most popular events of the festival is the 24-hour filmmaking marathon.
-Over the last years, over 300 short films have been created in just 24 hours, some of them going on to win prizes and awards at festivals nationwide.
+Over the last years, close to 400 short films have been created in just 24 hours, some of them going on to win prizes and awards at festivals nationwide.
 The festival also initiated the 7-page script competition and produced several short films from scripts that were submitted to the festival.
 The festival's Short Film Competion has launched and supported the career of several aspiring filmmakers in our community.
 Since its inception, the LDS Film Festival has awarded and paid out over $40,000 in cash awards to young LDS filmmakers.